Sk-Azraf-Sami/Auto-Birthday-Wish/README.md

 ## Project Story

 In September 05, 2022, I began my journey into the world of JavaScript, eager to explore its capabilities.
 Through my exploration, I discovered Google Apps Script, a powerful tool that allows me to write JavaScript to interact with Google Sheets and customize HTML files. <br/>
-The inspiration for this project came from a memorable clip from Mr. Bean, where Mr. Bean wishes himself a happy birthday.
+The inspiration for this project came from a funny clip from Mr. Bean, where Mr. Bean wishes himself a happy birthday.
 It was both funny and sad.
 In this world, there are many people who celebrate their birthday alone, with no one to wish or remember their special day. </br>

 <p align="center">
   <a href="http://www.youtube.com/watch?v=nldsZmeajAc">